 The rejection rate for high-end dental implants is less than 1%, and for low-cost dental implants it can be as high as 4%.
 The risk is very small, but it does exist.
 And no one would want to be included in that statistic.
-This is something you should factor in before having your dental implant operation in Turkey
+This is something you should factor in before having your affordable dental implants in Turkey

 First, we need to clarify the sequence of osseointegration - the adhesion of the artificial root to the jawbone.

 Within two to three days after screwing the implant into the jawbone, osteoblasts (newly formed bone cells) begin to grow in the micro-roughened layer of the implant.

 By day 4-6, they are connected to trabeculae, the cancellous tissue cells of the alveolar process, and osteons, the compact bone tissue cells.
 A bone matrix forms around the titanium post and its density increases day by day.

 After 3 or 6 months (in the lower and upper jaw, respectively), the artificial root becomes firmly fused to the bone.

 We will now clarify the meaning of the following two terms in implantology: